B2B Buyer Journey Glossary

 Rep-Optional Buying

 Rep-optional buying refers to the preference of B2B buyers to research and evaluate solutions without direct sales interaction.
-Forrester's 2024 data shows 68% of B2B buyers prefer to complete their research independently, accessing product information, pricing, and peer reviews through digital channels before engaging with sales representatives.
-This behavior creates attribution gaps that make traditional funnel reporting incomplete.
+Forrester's 2024 data shows 68% of B2B buyers prefer to complete their research independently, moving through product information, pricing, and peer reviews across digital channels before they ever engage a sales representative.
+That behavior creates attribution gaps that make traditional funnel reporting incomplete.

 Related terms: